sungheeyun/sungheeyun.github.io/_pages/about.md

 	where
 		more than 200 engineers still use the generic analog/digital/mixed-signal circuit optimization tools every day.
+	I received BS degree
+	in <a href="https://eng.snu.ac.kr/snuEng/main/contents.do?menuNo=200084">Electrical Engineering (EE)</a>
-	I received BS degree @ <a href="https://en.snu.ac.kr/index.html">Seoul National University</a> (SNU) and MS and Ph.D. degrees @ <a href="http://stanford.edu">Stanford University</a>, CA, USA.
+	from <a href="https://en.snu.ac.kr/index.html">Seoul National University (SNU), Seoul, Korea</a>
+	and MS and Ph.D. degrees in <a href="https://ee.stanford.edu/">EE</a>
+	from <a href="http://stanford.edu">Stanford University, CA, USA</a>.
 </p>

 <p>
-	I specialize in Artificial Intelligence (AI) and Convex Optimization, leading cutting-edge projects across diverse sectors including semiconductor design, strategic marketing, e-commerce, industrial AI, and biotech.
+	I specialize in Artificial Intelligence (AI) and <a href="https://ee.stanford.edu/">Convex Optimization</a>, leading cutting-edge projects across diverse sectors including semiconductor design, strategic marketing, e-commerce, industrial AI, and biotech.
 My focus is on leveraging the latest in Large Language Models (LLM) and Generative AI (GenAI) to drive business innovation, predict industry trends, and assess their broad impacts on society, economy, and policy.
 </p>

 <p>